Jennifer Dore

-Jennifer Dore-Terhaar (born December 19, 1971 in Montclair, New Jersey) is an American rower, two-time Olympian and World Champion.
+Jennifer Dore-Terhaar (born December 19, 1971, in Montclair, New Jersey) is an American rower, two-time Olympian and World Champion.
 She competed in women's quadruple sculls at the 2000 Summer Olympics.

 Raised in Kearny, Dore graduated from Kearny High School and attended Rutgers University, where she competed as a rower.
 She graduated from Rutgers in 1993 and was inducted into the school's hall of fame in 2000.

+She is currently a teacher as well as a crew coach at The Peddie School.